nothke/TCIBTTCT-code-ref/code_reference.md

 ### Intro

-This is a reference for code
+This is a reference for tower spawning code

 The code is written in Lua programming language, check out [Lua reference pages](https://www.lua.org/docs.html).